Health Lifestyle Social Issues

 But despite its recent emergence on this list, carrots are not completely without scrutiny.
 The USDA found 34 different pesticide residues on carrot samples from 2020–2021, but more than half were found on less than 1% of samples tested.
 The pesticide that showed up the most was linuron, which is sprayed on newly emerging carrot plants.
 That said, you may want to avoid conventionally grown carrot greens for this reason, as pesticide residues may be higher than on the carrot skin itself.

-CR also gives both conventional and organic carrots an “excellent” rating.
+CR also gives both conventional and organic carrots a “very low risk” rating across the board.

 You can find out more about carrots in our in-depth article.